 This won’t be the first or the last time you’ll read that communication is the key to healthy relationships.
 And, that’s because it’s true.
 If you are feeling like the meat in the sandwich, then it’s appropriate to let your partner and/or your kids (depending on their age) know.

-Actually, saying out loud (in a calm and neutral tone of voice) that you’re feeling a little bit caught in the middle and are taking some time to think about what to do to make sure that everyone feels heard and important, at least lets everyone know that you are not, not doing anything.
+Actually saying out loud, in a calm and neutral tone of voice, that you are feeling a little bit caught in the middle” and that you are taking some time to think about what to do, at least lets everyone know that you are not, not doing anything.
 It also gives those that love you the opportunity to help come up with workable solutions.
 Talking about the challenges and uncomfortableness of feeling caught between a rock and hard place, isn’t going to get you out of the middle.
 But it will help your partner and kids understand and also hopefully empathize, with your position in the family.

 Love is a word that can mean any different things.
 We use the same word to express our affection for casual things like our favorite flavor of ice-cream “I love cookie dough ice cream”; but we also use it to signify our level of affection towards our partner “I love you”.